Frequently Asked Questions: Media Interests

 Pre-owned sporting goods, music and computer-related items, too, are becoming popular resale shop offerings.

-Q. How is the resale industry effected by eBay and home clothing swaps?
+Q. How is the resale industry effected by eBay and online resale marketplaces?

-Definitely in a positive way! eBay has made the idea of resale even more mainstream.
+Definitely in a positive way! eBay and online resale marketplaces have made the idea of resale even more mainstream.
 When people realize the bargains available by shopping for gently used items they flock to their local consignment, resale and thrift shops—a more secure and convenient way to shop resale.
+The brick and mortar experience is so helpful in shopping resale.... many people want to "see & touch" what they are purchasing.
+Resale clothing may have been altered, so trying it on determines if the garment is for you.
+When buying furniture, consumers like to see if a sofa or chair is comfortable and if it's well constructed.

 Q. How has the image of resale changed?